 Our Heroes Place is a mixed-use two-building project located at the Southwest corner of the intersection of Mill Plain and I-5.
-This project will provide 3,500 of commercial retail space with drive-through window, 49 residential dwelling units, and 60 off-street parking spaces.
-Construction is anticipated to begin in the spring of 2016 with occupancy in early 2017.
+This project provides 3,500 of commercial retail space with drive-through window, 49 residential dwelling units, and 60 off-street parking spaces.

 Independence Cinema has attracted new shops and restaurants to downtown Independence.
 With its vintage-style streetlights, bronze sculptures of Marilyn Monroe and Elvis Presley by sculptor Jim Demetro, and crowd-drawing films, the new movie theater is the cornerstone of redevelopment of historic downtown Independence.